OSM-DM-KGP/Narmada/README.md

 # Narmada
 Narmada - Need and Available Resource Matching Assistant for Disasters and Adversities.

+Make sure to run `ng build` before you push !

 ## Description

 During a disaster event, two types of information that are especially useful for coordinating relief operations are needs and availability of resources (e.g., food, water, medicines) in the affected region.
 Information posted on micro-blogging sites such as Twitter is increasingly being used to assist such post-disaster relief operations.
 The two major practical challenges faced in this regard are (i) - to identify tweets that inform about resource needs and availabilities (termed as need-tweets and availability-tweets respectively),  and (ii) - to automatically match needs with appropriate availabilities.